iamdtang/itp404-midterm-2022/README.md

 ### Track Table Component (50)

 1. Display the following track properties in an HTML table:

    1. `name`
    1. `composer`.
 If there is no composer, display "N/A".
    1. `listens` formatted using commas.
 This can be achieved with `new Intl.NumberFormat("en-US").format(123456789)` which produces `123,456,789`.
    1. `price`

+1. Light and Dark Mode

+   1. The "Light" radio button should be checked by default and the table should be in light mode (the `table` tag should have the CSS class `table-light`).
+   1. Clicking on the "Dark" radio button should put the table in dark mode (the `table` tag should have the CSS class `table-dark`).
+   1. Clicking on the "Light" radio button should put the table in light mode (the `table` tag should have the CSS class `table-light`).
+   1. These radio buttons should be controlled components.

 1. Search

-   1. There should be an input (controlled component) that [filters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the list of tracks in the table if a track's name contains what was typed into the search input.
+   1. There should be an input that is a controlled component.
+   1. Typing into the input [filters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the list of tracks in the table if a track's name contains what was typed into the search input.
 This should be **case insensitive**.
 Hint: use either [`indexOf`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf) or [`includes`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/includes).
 For example:

    ```js
    const search = "sand";